Site Overlay

 What do Student Health Clinics/Centers do?

-Student Health Clinics/Centers provide accessible on-site healthcare to students, offering a range of services including primary care for illnesses and injuries, mental and behavioral health support, wellness education, immunizations, and reproductive health services.
+Student Health Clinics/Centers provide on-site, accessible healthcare to students, offering a range of services, including primary care for illnesses and injuries, mental and behavioral health support, wellness education, immunizations, and reproductive health services.

 These clinics are vital for improving student health outcomes, attendance, academic success, and overall well-being by removing barriers to care for a generally younger population.